oroinc/documentation/user_guide/marketing_list.rst

 3. Define conditions in the *Filters* section.
 Only the records that meet the conditions will be added to the marketing list.

-4. Choose the :ref:`columns <user-guide-marketing-marketing-list-create-columns>` that will be visible on the *"View*" page of the list and available to third-party systems following integration
+4. Choose the :ref:`columns <user-guide-marketing-marketing-list-create-columns>` that will be visible on the :ref:`View page <user-guide-marketing-list-view-page>` of the list and available to third-party systems following integration

 5. Save the campaign in the system with the button in the top right corner of the page.